 Early Notables of the Curlass family (pre 1700)

-1610-1689), English Royalist officer of...
-Another 26 words (2 lines of text) are included under the topic Early Curlass Notables in all our PDF Extended History products and printed products wherever possible.
+Another 204 words (15 lines of text) are included under the topic Early Curlass Notables in all our PDF Extended History products and printed products wherever possible.